Sintered Stone worktops - what you need to know

 The showroom is open by appointment.
 To arrange a convenient time to visit, call me on 07946 069420, email me on firstname.lastname@example.org or click on 'Contact' in the menu.

-XTONE sintered porcelain not your style?
+XTONE sintered stone not your style?
 Read my blog about Corian for a completely different style of work surface.